Recorded on Thursday, September 24, 2020

 It’s not as simple as laying out social media policies and procedures though ideally your program would have some parameters.
 Most of the responsibility will be on your shoulders as an individual.
 Learning what is needed to protect confidentiality, convey positive messaging, and help young people safely navigate on their own will make your youth work more effective.

 Join us for Ethical Considerations for Social Media Use with Youth to build your skill in making ethically informed decisions around your online practices for connecting with youth.
 You’ll become aware of best practices for respecting boundaries and strategies to maximize your connections with young people.
-Through case studies and sharing ideas, you’ll sharpen your good judgment in relation to social media and mobile tech.
+Through case studies, sharing ideas, and the personal experiences and perspectives of two high-school-age youth, you’ll sharpen your good judgment in relation to social media and mobile tech.

 Your Learning Objectives